rhysd/git-brws/README.md

 - `$GIT_BRWS_GITHUB_URL_HOST`: When you use your own GitHub:Enterprise repository, you can specify its host to this variable.
   By default, `git brws` detects `^github\.` as GH:E host.
 If your GH:E repository host does not match it, please specify this variable.
 If your repository is `https://example-repo.org/user/repo`, `example-repo.org` should be set.
+- `GIT_BRWS_GITHUB_SSH_PORT`: When you set a number to it, the number will be used for the ssh port for GITHUB:Enterprise URLs.
+- `GIT_BRWS_GITLAB_SSH_PORT`: When you set a number to it, the number will be used for the ssh port for self-hosted GitLab URLs.
+  This is useful when your environment hosts GitLab to non-trivial ssh port URL.

 ## Related Projects